dedesaepulloh/zoom-clone/plan.md

 # Plan of Action

-- Initialize our NodeJS Project
+- Initialize our NodeJS Project --> DONE
-- Initialize our first view
+- Initialize our first view --> DONE
 - Create room id
 - Add the ability to view our own video
 - add ability to allow others to stream their video